-Form S-3 limits the aggregate market value of securities that we are permitted to offer in any 12-month period under our S-3 Shelf, whether under the ATM Agreement, the Underwriting Agreement or otherwise, to one third of our public float.
-In 2014, we fully utilized our available transaction capacity to sell securities using the S-3 Shelf in the ATM offering.
-However, we regained the ability to utilize the S-3 Shelf as we entered fiscal 2016.
-Of the \$40 million of securities registered under the S-3 Shelf, approximately \$18.2 million of securities remains available for issuance and sale under the S-3 Shelf.
-However, based on our market capitalization of \$9.9 million at July 31, 2015, we would be further limited in our ability to sell securities under the S-3 Shelf during a 12-month period to approximately \$3.3 million.
-During fiscal 2015 and the three months ended July 31, 2015, we did not sell any securities under or receive any proceeds from the sale of securities under the S-3 Shelf.
+Form S-3 limits the aggregate market value of securities that we are permitted to offer in any 12-month period under our S-3 Shelf, whether under the ATM Agreement, the Underwriting Agreement or otherwise, to one-third of our public float.
+In 2014, we fully utilized our available transaction capacity to sell securities using the Form S-3 Shelf in the ATM offering.
+However, we regained the ability to utilize the Form S-3 Shelf as we entered fiscal 2016.
+Of the \$40 million of securities registered under the S-3 Shelf, approximately \$18.2 million of securities remains available for issuance and sale under the Form S-3 Shelf.
+However, based on our market capitalization of \$4.2 million at October 31, 2015, we would be further limited in our ability to sell securities under the Form S-3 Shelf during a 12-month period to approximately \$1.4 million.

 The sale of additional equity or convertible securities could result in dilution to our stockholders.
-If additional funds are raised through the issuance of debt securities or preferred stock, these securities could have rights senior to those associated with our common stock and could contain covenants that would restrict our operations.
+If additional funds are raised through the issuance of debt securities or preferred stock, these securities could have rights senior to those associated with our Common Stock and could contain covenants that would restrict our operations.
 Financing may not be available in amounts or on terms acceptable to us, or at all.
 If we are unable to obtain financing when required, we may be required to reduce the scope of our operations, current projects, planned product development and marketing efforts, and/or selling, general and administrative activities which could harm our future opportunities, financial condition and operating results.